 The Consequences of a Lost Mortgage Note

 We have seen many cases where a lender will misplace, destroy, or lose a mortgage note.
 This means when a foreclosure proceeding commences, they cannot produce the note to show that they are entitled to enforce the note, or foreclose it.
-So what happens as a result in this type of situation?
+So what happens as a result of this type of situation?

 What is a Mortgage Note?